XiaoruiZhangGOD/mylearn/readme.txt

-Git is a version control systerm
+Git is a version control
-Git is free software
+Git is free software zhang